QuangNguyen2609/outread-challenge/README.md

     python -m spacy download en
 ## Project Structure
 The project is structured to maintain clarity and organization:
- + main.py: main script to run the pipeline
+ + main.py: Main script to run the pipeline
  + src: Contains all source code files.
     + utils.py: Utility functions used across modules.
     + pipeline.py: Orchestrates the Green Energy Clustering pipeline.